 Maria Takolander won the inaugural Australian Book Review Short Story Competition in 2010 for her story 'A Roānkin philosophy of poetry' which was later published in her début short story collection The Double (Text Publishing, 2013).
 In 2011 the prize was renamed the ABR Elizabeth Jolley Short Story Prize.
 Jolley Prize winners include Carrie Tiffany and Gregory Day (2011), Sue Hurley (2012), Michelle Michau-Crawford (2013), and Jennifer Down (2014).
 In 2015 UK-based writer Rob Magnuson Smith became the first international winner of the Jolley Prize.

 This year the total prize money has risen from $8,000 to $12,500.
 The 2016 Jolley Prize will be judged by ABR Deputy Editor Amy Baillieu and authors Maxine Beneba Clarke and David Whish-Wilson.
 ABR will publish the three shortlisted stories in the 2016 August Fiction Issue and will announce the overall winner at a special event during the Melbourne Writers Festival.
+Entries have now closed for the 2016 Jolley Prize.

 ABR gratefully acknowledges the support of Mr Ian Dickson.